 Is Web3 a Guarantee of Cybersecurity or a Tool That Challenges Our Privacy?

 Have you ever reflected on the risks that the Internet contains for your business, especially in terms of security and privacy?
-Have you faced a situation when your personal data were used without your permission or your competitors or other third parties misused your information?
+Have you faced a situation when your data were used without your permission or your competitors or other third parties misused your information?
 So see you have your back against the wall as you can’t refuse to use modern technologies by staying under regular threat of cyber attacks.
-In addition, you are split in two because of the need in choosing your privacy and permitting the use of your personal data.
+In addition, you are split in two because of the need to choose your privacy and permit the use of personal data.
 Thus, the modern internet violates our privacy in the following ways:

 - Snooping and spying.
 Numerous trackers spy on you online by recording your search history, monitoring your online activities, and making you vulnerable to cyber-attacks.

 - Mishandling of Personal Information.
 Many Internet sites ask for personal information to access their services.
 The reason why they do this is to save information for later use without your permission.

 - Geo Tracking.
 Google Maps, social media platforms, and other applications ask for your location and know where exactly you are which is insecure.